MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-android.md

 ## Before you begin

 For all Intune-specific prerequisites and configurations needed to prepare your tenant for enrollment, see [Enrollment guide: Microsoft Intune enrollment](deployment-guide-enrollment.md).

+> [!NOTE]
+> Do not rename an enrollment profile once it has been created as this may prevent further enrollments.
+If you need to change the name, create a new enrollment profile with the new name, assign it to the appropriate devices, then delete the old profile.

 ## BYOD: Android Enterprise personally owned devices with a work profile